holepunchto/pear-docs/README.md

 ### Hyperdrive

 * Uses Hyperbee internally for storing file metadata
-* Major API simplification.
-Instead of mirroring POSIX APIs, the new API better captures the core requirements of P2P file transfer.
+* Major API simplification: Instead of mirroring POSIX APIs, the new API captures the core requirements of P2P file transfer efficiently.
 * Auxiliary tools, [localdrive.md](./helpers/localdrive.md "mention") and [mirrordrive.md](./helpers/mirrordrive.md "mention"), that streamline import/export flows and make it easy to mirror drives to and from the local filesystem.
 We use these every day when deploying Keet.

 ### Autobase (experimental)